rajkartha/frapa-final-project/README.md

 ## Predictions
 ---
 Page to display combination of item sets.
-For example, if customers buy cilantro they are likely to buy limes as well.
+Example below display how customers who buy cilantro are likely to buy limes as well.

 <table>
   <tr>